4.6 Billion Years of Chocorua Lake Conservancy History

 “Have You Ever Seen a Turtle Zoom?”
 Turtles have a lot to teach us in this time.
 They know how to self-isolate when necessary, how to slow down, and how to persist.
 Naturalist and CLC Stewardship Director teaches us all about NH turtles.
 Thanks, Cook Memorial Library, for hosting this online talk.

-Dress rehearsal of the Life at Chocorua Lake Crankie, drawn, painted and scripted by Brett School 3rd and 6th graders as the culminating project of a STEAM (STEM+art) collaboration between Tin Mountain Conservation Center, the Chocorua Lake Conservancy, and the Brett School, that began with a field trip to Chocorua Lake to learn about…well, you’ll see.
+Dress rehearsal of the Life at Chocorua Lake Crankie, drawn, painted and scripted by Brett School 3rd and 6th graders as the culminating project of a STEAM (STEM+art) collaboration between Tin Mountain Conservation Center, Chocorua Lake Conservancy, and the Brett School, that began with a field trip to Chocorua Lake to learn about…well, you’ll see.

-The Chocorua Lake Crankie was inspired by the Chocorua Lake Conservancy's 50th anniversary and the Yeoman's Fund for the Arts Chocorua Story Booth Project, and was created during the summer of 2018 by a group of artists ages seven to seventy-something.
+The Chocorua Lake Crankie was inspired by Chocorua Lake Conservancy's 50th anniversary and the Yeoman's Fund for the Arts Chocorua Story Booth Project, and was created during the summer of 2018 by a group of artists ages seven to seventy-something.
 The stories told within it are generally true!

 “Preserving Chocorua.”
 Aired on NH Chronicle (WMUR) on Sept 18, 2018